 Each strength appears as follows:

-10 mg tablets: white to pale yellowish white, capsule-shaped, scored tablets with double HMO embossed on one side only.
+10 mg tablets: white to almost white, oblong shaped, scored tablets with HMO on one

 10 mg capsules: blue and white, and unmarked.

 Tritace is available in blister packs of 30 tablets or capsules.

 Tritace tablets contain 1.25 mg, 2.5 mg, 5 mg or 10 mg of ramipril as the active ingredient.

 The other ingredients are hypromellose, pregelatinised maize starch, microcrystalline